Ujjwal98/Reverse-Coding-Instruo/README.md

 # Reverse-Coding-Instruo

+There will be four problems

+* problem 1
+* problem 2
+* problem 3
+* problem 4

+For each such problem you need to submit your solution in any language you want (preferrably C/C++/Java/Python)

 # Submission Guidelines

 In order to submit you solution, simply create a folder having folder name of your github username and within that folder, submit your solutions